 Richard Entwistle - Appointed until December 2025

 Richard has lived near the Peak District for over 50 years and is a frequent visitor to the National Park as a sightseeing visitor, a keen walker and occasional driver on the historic unsurfaced roads.
-He is very keen that all user groups have fair access to the countryside, and his initial involvement was with the Stanage Forum steering group representing the Green Lane Association (GLASS).
-He is actively involved with the Local Access Forum's Green Lanes Sub-group.
+He is very keen that all user groups have fair access to the countryside, and initial involvement was with the Stanage Forum steering group representing the Green Lane Association (GLASS).
+Over recent years he has been a member of the Local Access Forum and the Green Lanes Sub-group of the LAF.

 Clare Griffin - Appointed until October 2023